 - Use cancer team professionals to intervene or suggest strategies for parents to use.

 - Allow your child to keep feelings private if that’s preferred.

 - Offer art activities (writing, drawing, painting, collage) that will encourage the expression of personal thoughts and feelings Make sure there’s fun and pleasure in each day.

 - Arrange for daily physical activity, if possible.

 - Help your child stay in touch with siblings, friends, and classmates by using things like cards, phone calls, text messages, video games, social media, and e-mail.

-- Make plans with team members and teachers to keep up with schoolwork, which can include classes on speakerphone or the computer, recordings of class discussion, and visits from classmates (if possible).
+- Make plans with team members and teachers to keep up with schoolwork, which can include classes on speakerphone or the computer, recordings of class discussions, and visits from classmates (if possible).

 - Plan your child’s return to school when the cancer care team can estimate a date.

 - Arrange for your child to meet other patients their age to see how they have dealt with cancer.